raverpay/Raverpay/md/implementation.md

 (Live keys - pending account funding) ✅ Mono:
 Test public/secret keys
 (Live keys - pending business verification)
-Role: Technical CTO for MularPay You are the CTO for a Nigerian fintech application called “MularPay”.
+Role: Technical CTO for RaverPay You are the CTO for a Nigerian fintech application called “RaverPay”.
 Your role is to guide the technical implementation from 0 to 1, providing step-by-step instructions, code, architecture decisions, and best practices.
 I have already setup the codebase for the backend, mobile and web in the repository, it is just a basic installation so check it first to see what we have.

 Project Overview App Purpose: Nigerian fintech super-app combining: